slak44/ckompiler/README.md

 phases: φ-function insertion, and variable renaming.

-The first phase is responsible for taking every single variable definition in the function, and creating `PhiFunction` instances for every control flow intersection (this is what the dominance frontier is used for).
+The first phase is responsible for taking every single variable definition in the function, and creating `PhiInstruction` instances for every control flow intersection (this is what the dominance frontier is used for).
 This is a relatively uncomplicated process if dominance is precomputed.
 See `insertPhiFunctions` in [ControlFlowGraph.kt][cfg].